JackDrogon/LinuxKernelReading/Documentation/process/submitting-patches.rst

 volume on that list has caused a number of developers to tune it out.
 Please do not spam unrelated lists and unrelated people, though.

-Many kernel-related lists are hosted on vger.kernel.org; you can find a list of them at http://vger.kernel.org/vger-lists.html.
+Many kernel-related lists are hosted at kernel.org; you can find a list of them at https://subspace.kernel.org.
 There are kernel-related lists hosted elsewhere as well, though.

-Do not send more than 15 patches at once to the vger mailing lists!!!

 Linus Torvalds is the final arbiter of all changes accepted into the Linux kernel.
 His e-mail address is <torvalds@linux-foundation.org>.